Announcing the Founding of the

 THE BAREFOOT MAILMEN

-Today, modern transportation and communication technologies have allowed the planet we live on to feel smaller than ever.
-Fast, systematized, and reliable forms of worldwide shipping and mail delivery ensure we never feel too far from our global neighbors.
-However, prior to the introduction of trains, trucks, and planes, delivering mail could be a surprisingly treacherous task.
-A group of early American mail carriers - dubbed the Barefoot Mailmen by author Theodore Pratt - working in Florida in the latter half of the 19th century, exemplify these difficulties.
-Southern Florida was becoming a more inhabited area in the 1880s, as pioneers filtered down from the northern states.
-This created a need for new communication pathways that, prior to the construction of the Florida East Coast Railway, the United States Postal Service could only access by foot.
-In 1884 then, the USPS designed a new mail route that began in Palm Beach and ended in Miami, Florida.
-The mail carriers who manned this route would travel the nearly 136-mile trip over six days, leaving only one day for rest before they set off again.
+South Florida became more populated in the 1880s as pioneers filtered down from the northern states.
+This created a need for new pathways that the United States Postal Service could only access on foot before the Florida East Coast Railway was constructed.
+In 1884, the USPS designed a new mail route that began in Palm Beach and ended in Miami.
+The mail carriers who manned this route would travel the 135-mile roundtrip over six days, leaving only one day for rest before they set off again.
 Although much of this route followed the beaches of Florida, it also necessitated sailing across the alligator-infested Lake Worth Lagoon.
 Occasionally, mail carriers did not survive the journey; in 1887, for example, James Hamilton drowned while attempting to cross Lake Worth.
-James, and all of the other"barefoot" mailmen who followed this route until1893, remind us of the sacrifices made to ensure the open flow of communication, information, and ideas.
+James, and all of the other"barefoot" mailmen who followed this route until 1893, remind us of the sacrifices made to ensure the open flow of communication, information, and ideas.

 Photograph of Horace Mann (1850), an early American advocate of universal public education.